rhayes777/PyAutoFit/docs/howtofit/howtofit.rst

 Jupyter Notebooks
 -----------------

-The tutorials are supplied as ``Juypter Notebooks``, which come with a ``.ipynb`` suffix.
-For those new to Python, ``Juypter Notebooks`` are a different way to write, view and use Python code.
+The tutorials are supplied as *Jupyter notebooks*, which come with a ``.ipynb`` suffix.
+For those new to Python, *Jupyter notebooks* are a different way to write, view and use Python code.
 Compared to the traditional Python scripts, they allow:

 - Small blocks of code to be viewed and run at a time